This article, Improvised Aid Climbing, is part of the book - The Trad Climber's Guide To Problem Solving.

 Here is an improvised set of ‘aiders’:

-* Two double-length slings girth hitched through belay loop, with overhand knots tied at intervals.
+* Two double-length slings girth hitched through tie-in points (or belay loop), with overhand knots tied at intervals.
 Knots are offset so the loops stay open (improvised daisy chains).

 * Two long slings/pieces of webbing attached to daisy chains with a carabiner.
 Offset overhand knots are tied at intervals (improvised etriers).